List of The Adventures of Tintin characters: Mrs. Finch

 Mrs. Finch is Tintin's landlady at 26 Labrador Road, where Tintin lived before joining Captain Haddock at Marlinspike Hall.
 A simple soul, she was badly frightened when Bunji Kuraki of the Yokohama police force was kidnapped from the street outside Tintin's flat during The Crab with the Golden Claws.

 The address 26 Labrador Road (26, rue du Labrador) is also the real-life address of the Musée Hergé.

+Henri Fourcart

+Henri Fourcart is director of Fourcart Gallery that hosts the Alph-Art exhibition of artist Ramó Nash in Tintin and Alph-Art.
+When he is introduced to Captain Haddock, he recognises him as the friend of the famous Tintin and requests to meet him.
+He is killed in a car accident under suspicious circumstances before the meeting can take place.

+Grand Abbot

+The Grand Abbot is head of an order of Tibetan Buddhist monks in Tintin in Tibet, who rescues Tintin and Captain Haddock from the mountains after they succumb to an avalanche.
+At first discouraging Tintin from his quest, he later presents Tintin with a khata scarf in honour of the bravery he has shown for his friend Chang Chong-Chen.